 Hiring a PR firm to promote your POD or self-published book will cost you far more than you will ever make back.
-I know because I have done this twice, once with the well known Penny Sansevieri and once with a PR firm in Florida.
+I know because I have done this twice, once with a well known online book promoter and once with a PR firm in Florida.
 Those investments of $5000 and $7000 didn’t even create a blip in my sales figures.

 Even Goodreads giveaways don’t pan out.
-Those who received free books from me rarely bothered to post reviews.
+Those who received free books from me never bothered to post reviews.

 The plain and unfortunate truth is that the market is flooded with new books.
 More than 700,000 books were self-published in 2016, and that’s just for the United States.
 Those books are competing with 13 million books already in Amazon’s bookstore.